nus-cs2103-AY2324S1/tp/docs/team/jingting1412.md

 ### Project: Staff-Snap
 Author: Wang Jingting @jingting1412

 Staff-Snap is a desktop HR management application used for managing employees.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about **~~10 kLoC~~**.

 Given below are my contributions to the project.